-Today's social media users are savvy, active and engaged.
-They react to content, participate in conversations and interact with both the users and the administrators of the platform.
-This means that today's platform administrators must step up to the challenge of responding; the days of canned responses and talking figure heads are over.
+Social media users are savvy, active and engaged.
+They react to content, participate in conversations and interact with both the platform's users and administrators.
+This means that today's platform administrators must step up to the challenge of responding; the days of canned responses and talking figureheads are over.
 Competition for attention on social media is fierce.
-Maximizing engagement requires active, daily commitment and unique content to keep your audience coming back for more.
-Having a voice that users recognize and regularly engage with is key to garnering a loyal and active audience.
+Maximizing engagement requires active, daily commitment and unique content to keep your audience returning for more.
+Having a voice that users recognize and regularly engage with is critical to garnering a loyal and active audience.

 Five keys to unlocking the right voice for the platform are:

-- Purpose: Your account will likely serve multiple purposes related to communicating information, informing operations and building community relations.
-Consider the day-to-day focus and go back to the Unique Value Proposition (UVP).
+Align your purpose with your identified key audience members.
+Your account will likely serve multiple purposes related to communicating information, informing operations and building community relations.
+Consider the day-to-day focus and go back to the UVP.
 This identifies what your social media platform is designed to do and what sets it apart from others in the same category.
-Simply put, it's a layout describing the benefit offered by a specific platform, aligned with what a user of that platform needs or wants and balanced against what distinguishes the platform from other similar types.
+Simply put, it's a layout describing the benefit offered by a specific platform, aligned with what a user needs or wants and balanced against what distinguishes the platform from other similar types.

-- Tone: This is an element of the voice.
+This is an element of the voice.
 The tone incorporates factors like audience, situation and channel to create a flavor or vibe.
-Voice is the mission statement, while the tone is the application of that statement.
+Voice is the mission statement, while tone is the application of that statement.
+Make sure to use active voice.
+Dependent on the intent of the content, write as if you were talking to a colleague or friend using conversational pronouns such as you, us, our or we and contractions where possible.
+Remember, tone changes depending on the purpose of the content, whether that is to engage, inform, entertain or educate.

 Explore the options below to find a purpose and determine a character that is right for your platform.
-Remember that these are not all of your options but a starting point to get you thinking about aligning your purpose to your character, tone and language.
+Remember that these are not all your options, but a starting point to get you thinking about aligning your purpose to your character, tone and language.

 Find